machinetranslate/machinetranslate.org/events/wmt22.md

 ## Results

-Full results of the shared tasks: [*Findings of the 2022 Conference on Machine Translation (WMT22)*](https://statmt.org/wmt22/pdf/2022.wmt-1.1.pdf)

 ### General task

+Full results of the shared task: [*Findings of the 2022 Conference on Machine Translation (WMT22)*](https://statmt.org/wmt22/pdf/2022.wmt-1.1.pdf)

 The winner systems were listed according to their [average score and average z-score](/human-evaluation-metrics#average-score-and-average-z-score).